MLindner0/PopulationGenetics58Website/program.md

 ## Workshop

-On Monday afternoon, January 6, The NERC Environmental Omics Facilty ([NEOF](https://neof.org.uk/training/)) will provide a workshop titled **Population Penomics**.
+On Monday afternoon, January 6, The NERC Environmental Omics Facilty ([NEOF](https://neof.org.uk/training/)) will provide a workshop titled **Population Genomics**.
 More information and instructions on how to register will follow soon.